jchristn/IndexEngine/README.md

 [nuget]:     https://www.nuget.org/packages/IndexEngine
 [nuget-img]: https://badge.fury.io/nu/Object.svg

-IndexEngine is a simple indexer written in C# using Sqlite as a storage repository.
-As of release 1.0.5, IndexEngine is targeted to both .NET Core 2.0 and .NET Framework 4.5.2.
+IndexEngine is a lightweight document and text indexing platform written in C# targeted to both .NET Core and .NET Framework.
+IndexEngine uses Sqlite as a storage repository for index data.

+IndexEngine does NOT provide storage of the original documents.

-## New in v1.0.12
+## New in v2.0.0

-- Fix to allow empty documents to be added (thanks @teub!)
+- Breaking changes, major refactor
+- Retarget from .NET 4.5.2 to .NET 4.6.1 (in addition to .NET Core)
+- Migrate from unmanaged database layer to SqliteHelper
+- Added support for IDisposable
+- Database backup API
+- Added index start and max results to search
+- External logging via Logger
+- Sync and async APIs for adding documents

 ## Help or feedback